Idaho's ongoing drought halts some irrigation months early

 “The goal is to get the fish in that situation out of there and take them home and put them in the freezer versus dying when the water is gone,” Thompson said.

-Carl Pendleton, board president of the Big Wood Canal Company and an alfalfa farmer in Shoshone, said the company struggled to get to 30 days of irrigation.
+Carl Pendleton, board president of the Big Wood Canal Company and an alfalfa farmer in Shoshone, told Boise State Public Radio the company struggled to get to 30 days of irrigation.

 A water shortage like this one can make or break some operations, Pendleton said, prompting a "total change in the way they run their operations or extreme financial impact in those that are going to hang on.”